skipto-landmarks-headings/page-script-5/README.md

 ## Copyright and license

-Copyright 2021, PayPal and University of Illinois under the [BSD license](LICENSE.md).
+Copyright 2022, Jon Gunderson, University of Illinois and PayPal under the [BSD license](LICENSE.md).